chadarean/COMP0031-Digital-Currency/README.md

 # Distributed Ledger Technology
 The Hyperledger Fabric network is an open source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts.
-In this project, we utilise the network provided by Fabric to keep an immutable log of transactions, represented by the 'cyclerootID' and 'cyclerootHash' that are stored as key value pairs.
+In this project, we utilise the network provided by Fabric to keep an immutable log of transactions, represented by the `cyclerootID` and `cyclerootHash` that are stored as key value pairs.

 ## Installing Prerequisites
 Before you begin, there are a number of prerequisites that need to be installed.